When Should I Start Deworming My Puppy?

 8.4 Proper Disposal of Waste

-Proper waste management is another essential aspect in preventing worm infestations.
+Proper waste is another essential aspect in preventing worm infestations.
 Ensure that your puppy's feces are promptly and properly disposed of, especially when outside.
 This reduces the risk of contamination in the environment and lowers the chance of reinfestation for your puppy and other animals.

 9. Conclusion